popphp/popphp/README.md

 ```

 As before, the actions listed in the `app.php` config above will be routed to methods within the
-`MyApp\Controller\IndexController` object, `help()` and `hello($name)` respectively.
+`MyApp\Controller\ConsoleController` object, `help()` and `hello($name)` respectively.

 ##### Dynamic Routing

-There is support for dynamic routing for both web and CLI applications.
+There is support for dynamic routing for both HTTP and CLI applications.
 The reserved route keywords
 `controller` and `action` are used to map the route to a matched controller class and respective
 action method within that class.
-You could define a dynamic web route like this:
+You could define a dynamic HTTP route like this:

 ```php
 <?php